Im5tu/im5tu.github.io/content/article/2014/04/enabling-http-strict-transport-security-hsts-via-asp-net-mvc-actionfilters/index.md

 - Firefox since version 4; with Firefox 17, Mozilla integrates a list of websites supporting HSTS
 - Opera since version 12
 - Safari as of OS X Mavericks
--Internet Explorer does not support HSTS, but is expected to support it in the next major release after IE 11
+- Internet Explorer does not support HSTS, but is expected to support it in the next major release after IE 11